regularlady/brittany_martin/_posts/2021-06-21-the-ruby-on-rails-podcast.md

 Q: How about improvements in audio quality?

 A: I'm SO ready for this question.
 Over the years, I have learned a lot about equipment, editing and sound proofing my tiny closet.
 That being said, it's time to take it to the next level.
 We have hired an editor to edit the shows going forward.
-I am stoked!
+I am stoked and excited to be working with
+Paul at Peachtree Sound.

 Q: What other changes can we expect?